 I do not want you to be ignorant of this mystery, brothers, so that you may not be conceited: Israel has experienced a hardening in part until the full number of the Gentiles has come in.
 And so all Israel will be saved, as it is written: “The deliverer will come from Zion; he will turn godlessness away from Jacob.
 And this is my covenant with them when I take away their sins.”
 (Romans 11:25-27)

 I would say from this that the sons of God, the brothers of Christ, will deliver the Jewish people from godlessness, from the power of sin.
 This would be one part of the great Day of Atonement, which has begun already with Christians who are listening to and obeying the Spirit of God.

 It appears that great Divine interventions are virtually upon us.
 But everything hinges on the Church bringing forth the fullness of the born-again experience.
 Of course, this is an individual experience.
-It may be true that in the present hour only a remnant of God's people are in the place where they are living in obedience to the Spirit of God, and thus will be the ones who are brought forth from the womb of the Church.
+I suspect that in the present hour, only a remnant of God’s people are in the place where they are living in obedience to the Spirit of God, and thus will be the ones who are brought forth from the womb of the Church.

 There is no reason why you and I cannot be among the godly remnant who will experience the fullness of Christ in these days.
 But to enter this fullness, we must be living by the Life of Jesus today.
 This means that throughout each day and night we are giving each decision to Jesus, speaking to Him continually, inviting His Presence in all that we do.
 This kind of life might seem difficult or impossible to many who read my words.
 Actually it is quite possible for each one of us.
 But we must ask God in sincerity to enable us to live by the Life of Christ.
 If I am not mistaken, God is more than willing and able to accomplish this way of living in you and me.